huggingface/hub-docs/docs/hub/ollama.md

 ## Run Private GGUFs from the Hugging Face Hub

-You can run private GGUFs from your personal account or from an associated organisation account in three simple steps:
+You can run private GGUFs from your personal account or from an associated organisation account in two simple steps:

 1. Copy your Ollama SSH key you can do so via: `cat ~/.ollama/id_ed25519.pub | pbcopy`
 2. Add the corresponding key to your Hugging Face account by going to [your account settings](https://huggingface.co/settings/keys) and clicking on `Add new key`.
-3. On terminal, run `huggingface-cli login` to authenticate with your Hugging Face account.
-4. That's it!
-You can now run private GGUFs from the Hugging Face Hub: `Ollama run hf.co/{username}/{repository}`.
+3. That's it!
+You can now run private GGUFs from the Hugging Face Hub: `ollama run hf.co/{username}/{repository}`.

 ## References